An ultrafast plenoptic-camera system for high-resolution 3D particle tracking in unsegmented scintillators

 \subsection{Data-driven likelihood reconstruction analysis}

 Alternative post-processing methods were also tested.
 The first one consists of a data-driven likelihood analysis.
 The intensity greyscale images for each of the 160 points scanned during the calibration campaign were used as probability density functions (PDFs).
 To each PDF, the distribution of the dark counts across the pixels, obtained with an independent measurement, is subtracted.
 This way we could estimate the intrinsic spatial resolution of the plenoptic system for the case of a negligible contamination from dark counts.
-This study aims to fake the scenario of a future SPAD array chip capable of rejecting dark counts by time coincidence.
-See more details in the discussion in Sec.~\ref{sec:discussion-conclusions}. ``Sampled'' data frames were obtained by randomly throwing the position of the counts from the PDF of a given position of the light source.
+This study aims to emulate the scenario of a future SPAD array chip capable of rejecting dark counts by time coincidence by constructing sampled data frames: after subtracting the independently measured dark-count map, we generate low-photon-count binary frames by sampling from the resulting intensity PDFs.
+See more details in the discussion in Sec.~\ref{sec:discussion-conclusions}. `Sampled'' data frames were obtained by randomly throwing the position of the counts from the PDF of a given position of the light source.

 In a given sampled frame, each pixel $i$ can take the value $n_i = 0 \text{ or } 1$, following the Bernoulli probability distribution.
 On the other hand, the probability $p_i(\vec{y})$ for a pixel to take the value of 1 depends also on the position of the point light source $\vec{y}$ and is described by the corresponding measured PDF.
 The corresponding negative log-likelihood is given by the binary cross-entropy (\bce), which compares a sampled data frame taken at the position $\vec{x}$ to the PDF at a position $\vec{y}$ and is given by